-The growth rate of Southgates is slow.
+The growth rate of Breeze Rhodendron is slow.
 Therefore, they’re very easily maintained.
-At maturity, they reach an easily managed 4-5 feet high and 4-5 feet wide.
+At maturity, they reach an easily managed 4-5′ H x 4-5′ W.

-Use them as specimens, accents in mixed garden beds, foundation plantings, in containers, or even as hedges.
+Use them as specimens, accents in mixed garden beds, foundation plantings, containers, or even as hedges.

 Southgate Breeze Rhododendron Care

-- Hardy from USDA Zones 6-9.
-They’re much more heat tolerant than traditional Rhododendrons while still remaining just as hardy in areas where they normally thrive.
+Hardy from USDA Zones 6-9.
+They’re much more heat tolerant than traditional Rhododendrons while still remaining just as hardy in areas where they usually thrive.

 How to Plant: